mcharcutier/cad-projects/Joint Mechanism/README.md

 leading to poor first-layer adhesion.
 > Issue resolved through bed cleaning and offset adjustment.

+### **Printer Calibration Setup**
+→ For regular PLA, it should feel as if the nozzle is lightly brushing the paper.

+→ For Matte PLA, the Z-offset should be lower to compensate for the filament's higher viscosity and ensuring that it sticks.

 ## **Lessons Learned**
 → Proper Z - offset for general FDM use.
 It should feel as if the nozzle is lightly brushing the paper; not pressing nor scratching it.
 > Soft resistance, paper moves slowly, nozzle doesn't catch/tear it.